USDAForestService/fs-open-forest-platform/README.md

 | To run all of the tests locally | `npm run test` | Be sure your Postgresql server is running |
 | To run code coverage locally | `npm run coverage` | Be sure your Postgresql server is running.
 The coverage results can be found in `server/coverage/index.html` |

+Please see the [package.json](/server/package.json) for the complete list.

 #### Server API Documentation

 With your local Node server running, browse to http://localhost:8080/docs/api in order to view the interactive Swagger API documentation.
 This documentation will allow interactive access to the API endpoints.